Conventional Deadlifts for Tall Lifters - A Complete Set-Up Guide

 - The lockout

-For the more experienced lifter, this variation and be used as an overload exercise, and you can load the bar with 105%-110% of your 1RM.
-As for the new lifter or the lifter who?s adding this into their training regiment, you'll probably want to start around 70%-85% of your 1RM.
+For the more experienced lifter, this variation can be used as an overload exercise.
+You can load the bar with 105%-110% of your 1RM.
+As for the new lifter or the lifter who's adding this into their training regiment, you'll probably want to start around 70%-85% of your 1RM to groove technique.

-Few of you may be thinking that these are similar to block pulls and they are, as they both assist in building lockout strength, with one minor difference.
+Few of you may be thinking these are similar to block pulls and they are, as they both assist in building lockout strength, with one minor difference.
 When pulling from blocks or mats, you're still able to pull the slack out of the bar, same as pulling from the floor.
-Not that there's anything wrong with that variation.

 When the bar is set on a rack or pin, there is no slack to be pulled, pure dead weight.
-It is a very taxing exercise, but when properly added in a training regiment, can assist even the most experienced lifter progress past this major sticking point.
+It is a very taxing exercise, but when properly added in a training regiment, can assist even the most experienced lifter progress past this major sticking points because it provides a different stimulus on the body, albeit subtle.

 The deadlift is a great exercise with many variations.
 These are a few technical cues I've learned, studied, and applied to becoming more proficient lifter.